The Girlie Show (concert tour): Critical reception

-Commercial reception
+Commercial performance

-The Girlie Show proved to be commercially successful.
-In London, 15,000 tickets were sold within two hours, while the opening night was attended by 72,000 people.
-Madonna's very first concert in Israel attracted an audience of 50,000 people.
-The three shows at New York City's Madison Square Garden grossed US$2,020,475 million, while the three Mexican concerts grossed $8,927,703 million; prices ranged from $28.13 to $125.
-The first show at Argentina's River Plate Stadium saw the singer playing to an audience of 50,000.
-In Brazil, she broke attendance records: 86,000 and 120,000 people attended the concerts in São Paulo and Rio de Janeiro, respectively.
-It remains the second largest crowd ever on Rio's Maracanã Stadium for a concert by a female artist, behind Tina Turner's 1988 Break Every Rule World Tour (attended by 188,000 people).
-The average ticket price for the shows was $15.
+The Girlie Show was a significant commercial success.
+In London, 15,000 tickets sold within two hours, and the opening night drew an audience of 72,000.
+Madonna’s first-ever concert in Israel attracted 50,000 attendees, while three shows at New York City's Madison Square Garden grossed over US$2 million.
+The tour also performed strongly in Latin America: three concerts in Mexico City grossed nearly US$9 million, the Buenos Aires show at River Plate Stadium drew 50,000 people, and record-breaking crowds of 86,000 in São Paulo and 120,000 in Rio de Janeiro attended the Brazilian dates.
+The Rio concert became the second-largest audience ever for a female artist at Maracanã Stadium, behind Tina Turner's 1988 Break Every Rule World Tour.
+Ticket prices across these markets averaged around US$15.

-In Australia, Madonna set the record for the biggest ticket sales with over 360,000 tickets sold; the first date sold 52,000 tickets in an hour and 20 minutes, with prices ranging from $45 to $142.
-The single concert at the Adelaide Oval attracted over 40,000 people, standing as one of the most attended concerts in the venue's history.
-The dates in Melbourne and Sydney sold 147,241 and 135,000 tickets, respectively.
-In Sydney, over 90,000 tickets were sold in an hour.
-Billboard then reported that the eight Australian concerts had grossed over US$18.5 million.
-Upon completion, the tour was reported to have grossed a total of $70 million from 39 concerts.
-According to Amusement Business, sister publication of Billboard, the Girlie Show was the highest-grossing female tour of 1993.
+The tour was especially successful in Australia, where more than 360,000 tickets were sold.
+The first show sold 52,000 tickets in under 90 minutes, and the Adelaide Oval concert drew over 40,000 people, ranking among the venue’s most attended events.
+The Melbourne and Sydney dates sold 147,241 and 135,000 tickets, respectively, with more than 90,000 tickets sold in Sydney within an hour.
+Billboard reported that the eight Australian concerts grossed over US$18.5 million, contributing to a total tour gross of approximately US$70 million ($ million in dollars) from 39 shows.
+According to Amusement Business, the Girlie Show was the highest-grossing female tour of 1993.